 <button type="submit">This will be enabled</button>

-Thus the disabled attribute existing at all in the element means "yes, this element should be disabled".
-Regardless of the value of the attribute, its presence indicates it should be disabled.
+element should be disabled".
+Regardless of the value of the attribute, its

 If the attribute is present, its value must either be the empty string or a value that is an ASCII case-insensitive match for the attribute's canonical name, with no leading or trailing whitespace.

-• "disabled"
+"disabled"

-This applies to all boolean attributes (such as selected).
+This applies to all boolean attributes (such as selected

 The values "true" and "false" are not allowed on boolean attributes.
 To represent a false value, the attribute has to be omitted altogether.